The Xoloitzcuintli is the national dog of Mexico

 Xoloitzcuintli puppies are a real handful to care for.
 They are considered to be bundles of energy even after the point of maturation and probably won’t settle down until around two years old.
 Fortunately, the adults are actually known for being quite calm and well-behaved.
 Until that point, they will benefit immensely from an early direction in the form of training and socialization.

 You should expect to spend the first several months with your dog teaching it everything from basic household etiquette to more advanced commands.
-They should be introduced to new situations and settings as often and early as possible.
+The dog should be introduced to new situations and settings as often and early as possible.
 Crate training can help with housebreaking and early behavior issues, but it’s not strictly necessary.

 The Xoloitzcuintli should get along fairly well with children of all ages.
 The only caveat is that they may not like rough play if it means their ears and tail are pulled.
 All interactions between your children and your dog should be supervised by an adult.